Table of Contents

 You can avoid exercising alone by letting your business travel advisor know that you’d like to use the hotel’s gym and swimming pool.

-4. Connect with Family and Friends
+4. Keep in Touch with Family and Friends to Stay Grounded

 It is crucial to keep in touch with loved ones at home when abroad.
 Give them the full rundown of your travel plans, including where you’re staying and what you’re doing each day.
 From a social perspective, taking time out of your workday to interact with friends or family will make you and they feel better.
 This is true whether your form of communication is a quick text, a Face Time session, or a simple Skype conversation.